|1. Labor and Capital Growth|

 Ultra-import biased growth is similarly defined.
 The following figure shows neutral, import biased, export biased, ultra export biased and ultra import biased growth.

-Instead of shifting outward, sometimes it is possible for the PPF to contract inwards.
-For instance, during World War II, significant amounts of resources were diverted away from civilian production to produce defense goods.
+Instead of shifting outward, sometimes the PPF contracts inwards.
+For instance, during World War II, significant amounts of resources were diverted away from civilian consumption goods to produce defense goods.
+North Korea is an example.

 |consumption bias||The growth of a factor endowment does not necessarily